 The problem with this question is that the reality is, bonsai isn’t meant to be a race and none of the trees you could grow will be quick, at all.
 If I was going to start some trees from seeds, I would definitely look at growing Ficus Religiosa, as the species is known to grow pretty fast and robust.
 The Ficus is definitely a great option, to learn more about this species have a read of my comprehensive Ficus Bonsai Care Guide to see if this tree would suit you.

 With that being said, I wouldn’t bother growing a species just because it may be faster to grow, I would advise picking a species of bonsai you really like, as either way it’s going to take a long time to grow.
 Without a doubt the fastest growing bonsai tree is going to be the tree you can provide the best care and environment for.
 If you’re trying to grow a tropical bonsai outdoors in a cold climate, it’s either going to die or not grow fast at all as its basic needs are not being met.

 Bonsai Trees Take Too Long To Grow, What Options Do I Have?

 Due to bonsai trees taking an average of 20-30 years to grow, you may wish to go down a different path when it comes to obtaining new bonsai trees.
 This is even more important if you’re looking to make a business out of bonsai trees, growing from seed can take way too long!
 Interestingly enough, I have an article here about making a business from bonsai trees, should you be interested.

-Buying Bonsai Trees –
+Buying A Bonsai Tree –